 A facilitated IEP meeting is one that includes an impartial facilitator.
 The facilitator is not a member of the IEP team but, rather, is there to keep the IEP team focused on developing your child's program while addressing conflicts if they arise.
 The facilitator can help promote communication among IEP team members and work toward resolving differences of opinion that may occur.
 The facilitator helps keep the IEP team on task so that the meeting can successfully accomplish what is necessary.
-Facilitated IEP meetings are not required or addressed under the IDEA and may not be available in your school district, so you should check with your school district to see if this an option for you.
+Facilitated

-Note: This information is intended for educational purposes only; it is not legal advice.
-This information is copyright free, and sharing is encouraged, but please credit Disability Rights Nebraska when doing so.
+Note: This fact sheet is intended for educational purposes only; it is not legal advice.
+Information is copyright free and sharing is encouraged, but please credit Disability Rights Nebraska when doing so.